How to use Voice of the Customer to accelerate SaaS growth

 |

-The right agency can be an extension of your team, fully aligned with your vision and eager to collaborate for the best results.
-In your first interactions, they should ask questions, not just about project requirements, but about your larger business goals.
+The right agency can be an extension of your team, in total lockstep with your vision and eager to collaborate for the best results.
+In your first interactions, a strong B2B SaaS agency should ask questions not just about project requirements, but about your larger business goals.
 Listen for questions like:

 A data-driven approach is a must.
-Your agency should base strategic decisions on thorough research and data analysis.
+Your agency should base strategic decisions on thorough research and data analysis, not gut instinct or industry templates.
 To do this, they should work with you to gather historical performance data and develop benchmarks to evaluate future results.

 Questions to ask:

 To maximize the performance of your B2B SaaS website, look for an agency with deep front-end development experience and knowledge of integrations, plugins, and APIs.
-The agency should be familiar with your tech stack and be able to advise you on your CMS, form strategy, chat integrations, email marketing tools, and more.
+The agency should be familiar with your tech stack and be able to advise you on everything from your CMS and form strategy to chat integrations, email marketing tools, and more.
 An experienced agency will tailor technical recommendations to your business needs and growth plans.

-Confirm if the agency keeps development in-house or if they outsource.
-Outsourced teams may be able to deliver to your needs, but be aware of the potential downsides to this structure:
+Checking if an agency has experience with B2B software clients often comes down to one practical question: do they keep development in-house or outsource it?
+Outsourced teams may be able to deliver to your needs, but be aware of the potential downsides:

 Questions to ask: